Got a young kiddo at home? Suffering severe lockdown fever? No time for mess?

 UK affiliate links:

 I hope that’s given you a good few ideas to keep your toddler or preschooler busy at home and give you a little peace.
-I’m sure before you know it you’ll be coming up with more ideas of your own in no time!
+I’m sure before you know it you’ll be coming up with more ideas of your own!